Accommodations for Examinees with Disabilities or Medical Conditions

 • You will take the exam at a location of your choice unless a testing center is required for the delivery of a specific accommodation.
 The most common accommodations that must be delivered at an approved test center include paper exams, readers, scribes, and reading aloud while using hearing aids.
 There may be additional accommodations that require testing at a center, which will be determined at the time of the application review.
 Unless approved for these specific accommodations, in-person testing is not permitted.

-For more information on the test format, refer to AAMC PREview Test Day
+For more information on the test format, refer to the PREview webpage

 Since you will take the exam at a location of your choice unless a testing center is required (see above), you do not need to request accommodations for the following: